Wanda R. D. Williams

 Chair of Budget & Finance Committee

-Ben has made Harrisburg, PA his home for 15 years and remains committed to serving the community at large through numerous community engagements.
-He is a graduate of Leadership Harrisburg Area, a Community Leadership Training Series and has been actively been involved with local colleges providing career guidance and resume development.
-Additionally, he is earnestly involved in several non-profit groups including serving Board appointments.
-Currently, Ben is the President of the Board of Directors for Open Stage of Harrisburg, a regional professional theatre based in Harrisburg.
-He serves on the board for the Human Resource Professionals of Central PA (local chapter of the national organization SHRM) where he had focused on diversity and is now the current Vice President for this organization.
-Ben has also served on the board of the Capital Region Stonewall Democrats and has volunteered with the LGBT Center of Central PA as a youth leader and as an advocate for issues pertaining to LGBT youth.
+Ben has made Harrisburg, PA his home for over 15 years and remains committed to serving the community at large through numerous community engagements.
+He is a graduate of Leadership Harrisburg Area, a Community Leadership Training Series and has been actively involved with local colleges providing career guidance and resume development.
+Additionally, he is earnestly involved in several non-profit groups including several Board appointments.
+Currently, Ben is the President of the Board of Directors for the Human Resource Professionals and has served in the past as a Vice President and Diversity Chair.
+Ben is also the current President for the Capital Region Stonewall Democrats.
+He also served on the board with Open Stage of Harrisburg and volunteered with the LGBT Center of Central PA as a youth leader and as an advocate for issues pertaining to LGBT youth.
 In 2013, Ben was recognized as one of the “Top 40 under 40” by the Central Penn Business Journal.